WomensLaw serves and supports all survivors.

 Step 1: Get the necessary forms.

-To start your case, you will go to either the family court or district court in the county where you live or are currently staying.
-You will get the necessary forms from the clerk at the courthouse and fill them out.
-To find contact information for the courthouse in your area, go to our RI Courthouse Locations page.
+To start your case, you will go to the family court or district court in the county where you live or are currently staying.
+To find contact information for the nearest courthouse, check our RI Courthouse Locations page.

-Most shelters and other domestic violence organizations can provide support for you while you fill out these papers and go to court.
-Please visit RI Advocates and Shelters page to find help in your area.
+Most shelters and other domestic violence organizations have advocates who can help you fill out the paperwork, go to court, and plan for your safety.
+There may also be an advocate at the courthouse.
+Please visit our RI Advocates and Shelters page to find help near you.

 Step 2: Carefully fill out the forms.

-In the box provided for explaining why you want the restraining order, write about the most recent incidents of violence, using specific language (slapping, hitting, grabbing, threatening, etc.) that fits your situation.
-Include details and dates, if possible.
-You may also have to provide an accurate physical description of the abuser and an address where s/he can be found so the order can be served.
+You may also have to give a physical description of the abuser and an address where s/he can be found so the order can be served.
 Clerks can show you which blanks to fill in, but they cannot help you decide what to write.
-Do not sign the complaint or affidavit until you have shown it to a clerk, since the forms may need to be notarized or signed in the presence of court personnel.
+Show the forms to a clerk before you sign them.
+You may need to sign them in front of a clerk or notary.

-If you need immediate protection, tell the clerk that you want to apply for a temporary ex parte restraining order (which would be issued the very same day).
-A judge can grant you a temporary ex parte order if the judge believes that you or your child is in danger of immediate and severe injury, loss, or damage.1 Note: The abuser does not have to be with you or be told beforehand that you are asking the judge for a temporary restraining order.
-However, the order is not valid until it is served on the abuser.
+If you need immediate protection, tell the clerk that you want to apply for a temporary “ex parte” restraining order.
+A judge can give you a temporary order the same day if the judge believes that you or your child is in danger of immediate and severe injury, loss, or damage.1 “Ex parte” means the judge can give this type of order without the abuser having notice beforehand or being present in court.
+However, once you get an order, it must be served to the abuser.

 Step 3: A judge will review your application.

-After you finish filling out your application for the restraining order, bring it to the court clerk.
-The clerk will forward it to a judge.
-The judge may wish to ask you questions as s/he reviews your complaint.
-Based on what you write in the complaint, the judge will decide whether to issue an immediate temporary order.
-The decision will be based on whether or not you and/or your child is at risk for immediate and severe injury, damage or loss.
+After you fill out the forms, give them to the court clerk.
+The clerk will forward your application to a judge.
+The judge may wish to ask you questions as s/he reviews your written answers.
+Based on what you write and say, the judge may give you an immediate temporary order if s/he believes you or your child is at risk for immediate and severe injury, damage, or loss.
 The judge will then set a date for a hearing for the final order.
-You will be given papers that state the time and date of your hearing for a final order.
-The hearing should be scheduled to happen within 21 days.1
+You will be given papers that state the hearing date and time.
+It should be within 21 days.1

-Note: If you received a temporary order, you should keep a copy of it with you at all times.
+If you get a temporary order, keep a copy of it with you at all times.

 Step 4: Service of process

-• by certified and regular mail at the defendant’s place of employment or last known address (not including the residence which s/he has been ordered to vacate as part of the restraining order);
+• by certified and regular mail to the defendant’s place of employment or last known address, but this couldn’t be the address of your home that the defendant was ordered to vacate as part of the restraining order;

-• by leaving copies of the papers at the defendant’s home with a person of “suitable age and discretion” (not a young child, for example); or
+• by leaving copies of the papers at the defendant’s home with a person of “suitable age and discretion”- that means not giving them to a young child, for example; or

 • by publication in a newspaper for two weeks in a row.4